peterleimbach/peterleimbach.github.io/docs/linux-desktop.md

 GNOME has the advantage for me that the operation is well thought out and not many different customization options are offered.
 I don't want to invest any working time in customizing the desktop, at least when the alternative is as good as GNOME.

-Before that, I had good experiences with both Manjaro and Arch Linux.
+Before that, I had good experiences with both Manjaro and Arch Linux on the desktop.

 ### Arch linux with Qtile window manager